based on 7 nights inc. flights

 Guests eat in style by the beach at one of Tamarind's great restaurants and can also choose to eat at one of the resort's sister hotels.
 Or you may want to have a private dinner for two right on the beach.
 For those who love to make eating fun, there is the Sunday Beach Party featuring a grill station, steel pan music, local cuisine and a mini beach bar for the adults.

 There is a host of activities at the Tamarind both in and out of the resort.
-From exploring the Platinum Coast or the island itself which the concierge team can help arrange, to a variety of complimentary watersports including kayaking, snorkeling and sailing.
+From exploring the Platinum Coast or the island itself which the concierge team can help arrange, to a variety of complimentary watersports including kayaking, snorkelling and sailing.
 The Royal Westmoreland, an 18 hole Robert Trent Jones designed course, is nearby for keen golfers.

 Children will love it here too, with the Flying Fish Kid's Club for children aged between 3 and 12 years, and the Tamarind Club for the older ones, ensuring kids of all ages are kept entertained for the duration of their stay.